Pennsylvania’s Canoe Creek State Park

 East Shore Day Use Area

-Boat rentals are available for kayaks, canoes, rowboats, paddle boats and standup paddle boards.
+Boat rentals are available for kayaks, canoes, rowboats, paddle boats, and standup paddle boards.

 Fishing